troychaplin/block-accessibility-checks/README.md

 ## Getting Involved

+If you would like to get involved and help make this plugin better that would be awesome!
+We all win with more accessible content.

+### Get Started

+To get started do the following:

+-   Fork this repo
+-   Create a branch off of `main`
-Open a terminal window and navigate to where you intend to setup the repo and do the following:
+-   Open a terminal window and clone your fork
+-   Using a terminal run the following inside the forked repo

--   Install wp-env: `npm -g i @wordpress/env`
+    -   `npm -g i @wordpress/env` -- installs wp-env if you don't already have it
--   Clone the repo: `git clone https://github.com/troychaplin/block-accessibility-checks.git`
--   Navigate into the repo: `cd block-accessibility-checks`
--   Install dependencies: `npm install`
+    -   `npm install` -- installs dependencies for this project

 ### Start Developing